ansvonwa/my_search/README.md

 # my_search
-Goal: Get personalized search results while remaining anonymously.
+Goal: Get personalized search results while having privacy.

 ## How it works
 Request will be sent to localhost, `my_search` will then get results from duckduckgo.com or any other online and offline sources, merge them and send the result back to the browser.